Week-in-Review: Google’s never-ending autonomous road trip – TechCrunch

 - AT&T maxes out its HBO ambitions

 When AT&T bought HBO, via its Time Warner acquisition, execs made clear that they had acquired a premium product and planned to shift its standing in the market.
-The company announced this week that it will be launching a new service called HBO Max next year that will bring in new content including “Friends.”
+The company announced this week that it will be launching a new service called HBO Max next year that will bring in new content, including “Friends.”
 Read more here.

 GAFA Gaffes